CIVIL3D Performance Improvement

 Disable features not required for your workflow.

-• Disable online maps:
+Disable online maps:

 GEOMAP = OFF

-• Unload or unlink unused Point Clouds
+Unload or unlink unused point clouds whenever possible.

 9) Use Lighter Templates and Split Large Projects

-• Use lightweight templates where possible
+• Use lightweight templates whenever possible

-• Separate large projects into multiple DWGs:
+• Separate large projects into multiple drawings:

 • Corridors